The kitchen therapy

 By on March 3, 2013

+In terms of stressors, it doesn’t rank as high as the global recession but seeing this mess leads to a certain anxiety.
+Mainly, it reminds us that, at best, we have two hours of daily downtime, which is clearly not spent cleaning and organizing.
 You will never be able to avoid dealing with constant stuff unless you make it a second job.
-Instead, keep everything away from sight so that, at the very least, you don’t have to look at the disarray when you should be focusing on family and children.
+Instead, keep everything away from sight so that, at the very least, you don’t have to look at the disarray when you should be focusing on family and children.The best way to free yourself from stress is by arranging your stuff in the kitchen.

-Put all cleaning stuff in one basket or plastic containers.
+Put all cleaning stuff in one basket or plastic containers

 Store them in a compartment away from foods or dishes.
 Many of these containers are slim enough to fit a small cabinet in the kitchen area.

-Have a small shelf for cook books
+Have a small shelf for recipe books

 Group books by size, donating or recycling anything you haven’t picked up in years.
 Instead of displaying them hide the clutter by creating a curtain or putting them in a cabinet with doors so they won’t collect dust.